Turtosa/from-zero-to-rag/from-zero-to-rag.md

 }
 ```

-We will also want to pad the chunk with a couple surrounding sentences, in order to bolster the coherence of context embedded within each chunk.
+We will also want to pad out the chunk with a couple surrounding sentences, in order to bolster the context embedded within each chunk.
 ```go
 package main